bjarneo/extract-domain/README.md

-Extract domain name from given URL
+Extract domain name from URL
 --

 Performant domain name extraction.
 No regex or array magic.